eficode-academy/groovy-katas/parallelism/basic/README.md

 In the `exercise.groovy` script, you can find a list of closures, run them in parallel.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Check the output to verify the closures ran in parallel
 - Q: Did you rely on GPars?
 If so, how would you approach this without it?